network-box/yum-plugin-nuke-newsave/README.txt

 .. warning::

-    Installing this plugin will change the way YUM handles package updates in a way that could be dangerous if it is not the desired behavior.
-Install at your own risk.
+    I can't stress this enough: running this plugin will change the way YUM handles package updates in a way that could be dangerous if it is not the desired behavior.
+Use at your own risk.

-The point of installing this plugin is to automate a repetitive and annoying
-task: removing all those pesky .rpmnew/.rpmsave files. [#f1]_

-This is why the plugin is enabled by default, to allow its usage with a minimum of effort: install it, and forget about it.

-However, it can be easily disabled, either by:

-* removing the plugin, or
+The plugin is enabled by default, but won't do anything unless it is told to.

+There are two ways to let the plugin know you want it to act on the *.rpmnew and *.rpmsave files:

+* only for one transaction, passing the ``--nuke_newsave`` option to YUM
-* setting `enabled=0' in `/etc/yum/pluginconf.d/nuke-newsave.conf'
+* permanently, by setting the ``always_nuke`` option to ``1`` in the
+* ``/etc/yum/pluginconf.d/nuke-newsave.conf`` file.

 Legal